leptoquark1/sw-blurhash/docs/configuration.md

 A Live-Demo can be found on [blurha.sh](https://blurha.sh)

-> � **Please consider**
->
-> The higher the spectrum is chosen, the longer the Blurhash and hence the time needed for processing (Encoding and Decoding)!
+?> **Please consider**: The higher the spectrum is chosen, the longer the Blurhash and hence the time needed for processing (Encoding and Decoding)!